MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 > [!NOTE]
 > When adding images for the LLM to interpret, it is a good practice to **have the model describe the image contents back to you, to assure that the image was correctly read in.** Only then should you go on and ask questions.

-We can also generate images with LLMs, although this is rather done through tool use by which e.g. OpenAI's ChatGPT invokes the image generation model [OpenAI DALL-E](https://openai.com/index/dall-e-3).
+We can also generate images with LLMs, although this is rather done through tool use by which for example OpenAI's ChatGPT invokes the image generation model [OpenAI DALL-E](https://openai.com/index/dall-e-3).

 ## Video